Algrythm/PyLangGen/readme.md

 Run 'run.bat' to start the Python app.
 If you download another pre-made language, place it inside of the languages folder.
 Follow the instructions in-app to create your language.

 *DO NOT RUN THE APP AS ADMIN.
+When batch files are ran as admin, they are executed within the System32 directory which this app is not intended to handle.

 *DESIGNED FOR WINDOWS 11.
+I may add versatility for other windows versions later.

 -- Eng Dictionary from https://github.com/goldstraw/CommonEnglishDictionary under the 'Unlicense' license.